ashishtele/ashishtele.github.io/_posts/2020-06-19-Refer_this_when_using_pyspark.md

 I reached out to [Bryan Cafferky](https://www.linkedin.com/in/bryancafferky/) on LinkedIn asking for help after watching his ['Azure Databricks with R: Deep Dive'](https://www.youtube.com/watch?v=-vekHiJdQ1Y) video on Youtube.
 He provided an example to convert SQL spark dataframe to SparkR dataframe.
 Finally, the trial and error method resolved this simple conflict.

-1. If you have a table in Azure Databricks database (library), you can directly query the table in a notebook by adding **%sql** at the top of the cell and executing the query.
+1.If you have a table in Azure Databricks database (library), you can directly query the table in a notebook by adding **%sql** at the top of the cell and executing the query.

 ```ruby
 %sql